 If you’re looking to improve your customer service, here are 4 ways to accomplish this on your social media accounts:

 With social media management added to the mix, your customer service team can look completely different.
 Depending how large your company is and how often you receive messages or comments on social media, you may need an employee or two whose job it is to own social listening.
 Additionally, you’ll need to decide what tools you’ll use to monitor your various channels.
-Using an all-in-one tool like Sprout Social, for example, could save you a lot of time versus manually checking all channels on a constant basis.
+There are channel specific tools, such as Notifier.
+It is a tool that notifies you when your brand/product/keyword is mentioned on Reddit.
+There are also all-in-one tools like Sprout Social, for example, could save you a lot of time versus manually checking all channels on a constant basis

 Once you’ve decided the ‘who’ and ‘with what’ part of the process, it’s time to figure out the ‘how.’
 While your responses should be as unique as possible, it’s a good idea to create at least a few templates that outline how your team will respond to customers.
 This way, everyone is on the same page when it comes to how various situations should be handled and responded to.

 Templates will also empower your team to take action right away, without having to wait for a response from another team member.
 This is especially useful in the case of a minor issue that needs to be handled right away.
 In conjunction with templates, be sure to create the protocols that will be used on common and code red situations.

 Response time is key when it comes to any type of customer service.
 The same rings true when it’s happening on social media.
 Direct messaging on social channels are often close to instant messaging, so users are expecting fast responses.
 Waiting several days to respond to a customer inquiry just won't cut it.
 It might not be practical to have someone constantly checking your social channels for mentions of your company name, however there should be specific times set aside each day to ensure this is done.
 This will help keep you ahead of the game should a major issue arise.